maximKaschitskiy/todo/README.md

 https://user-images.githubusercontent.com/67905360/183304340-590ed114-4759-4cf7-a14e-2959091b201f.mp4

 Frontend-application display list of current tasks and allows to create new.
-Initial tasks import from JSON mock-file.
+Initial tasks imports from JSON mock-file.

 How to run: